 I dealt with someone at the Ministry of Education for my own daughter who has selective mutism (more on this in another blog).

 “I’m looking for some advice or guidance.
 I have a friend whose child has Hydrocephalus.
 He is having some memory and cognitive issues at school and falling a bit behind.
 His teachers don’t understand his condition or the effects on his learning ability.

 Do you know if there is any support for children with this condition from the Ministry?

 The response I got:

 “It’s difficult to say as criteria for support from our School Focus team is based on a child’s individual needs rather than a ‘diagnosis’ as such.
 However, if his learning is being affected then the school can make a referral to receive support from the RTLB service.
-The RTLB service are a group of specialised teachers, Resource Teachers of Learning & Behaviour, and can support a child’s individual learning plan by working with the teacher to suggest strategies / learning support for a child.
+The RTLB service is a group of specialised teachers, Resource Teachers of Learning & Behaviour, and can support a child’s individual learning plan by working with the teacher to suggest strategies/learning support for a child.

-So, as a first port of call, I would suggest your friend talk to the teacher about what they are able to do to support her son’s learning.
-If the teacher is unsure, and feels that they need some support, your friend could talk about the possibility of a referral to RTLB.”
+So, as the first port of call, I would suggest your friend talk to the teacher about what they are able to do to support her son’s learning.
+If the teacher is unsure and feels that they need some support, your friend could talk about the possibility of a referral to RTLB.”

 At the time of passing on the above advice, this mom thanked me and said that she wasn’t even aware of it.

 Hopefully, this can help you to make enquiries in your own state/region/country.
 Feel free to share in the comments below if you know what’s available (It would be great if you could say where in the world the service is available), it might just help another Hydro parent.